Kids’ Style: What the Royal Children Wear

-What do the royal children wear?
+What do the Royal Children Wear?

 Luxury Spanish baby and toddler clothes in simple, classic designs.
 Princess Charlotte wore a dress by the brand for the Queen’s birthday photo.

-Another Spanish brand the royals love.
+Another Spanish brand royals love.
 Prince George wore knitwear by Fina Ejerique for the Queen’s birthday photo.

 The Royals Wear High Street…